qmk/qmk_firmware/keyboards/adpenrose/kintsugi/keymaps/franky/readme.md

 # Franky keymap for Kintsugi.
-Here to serve as a way to test code.
+Here to serve as a way to test snippets of code.